REALTECH aiLAB

 • Where teams start: side-by-side prototyping on the SAP BTP is a common way to get started.

-• Cloud-first, but hybrid: many AI services run close to the cloud, while the ERP remains stable on-prem.
+• Cloud-first, but hybrid: many AI services run close to the cloud, while ERP remains stable on-prem.
 BTP creates a side-by-side model that enables innovation without touching the SAP core.

 • Why aiLAB: in the REALTECH aiLAB, possibilities become a plan: prioritize use cases, check feasibility in your landscape and define guard rails - as a basis for piloting and scaling.